Top Gut Health Supplements That Support Your Microbiome

 Prebiotics

 Prebiotics are non-digestible fibres that serve as food for your beneficial gut bacteria.
-They increase microbial diversity and help your microbiome produce key metabolites like butyrate [4].
+They increase microbial diversity and help your microbiome produce key metabolites like short chain fatty acids [4].

 Benefits [5]: